 - 3 capsules once per day

-- We rate it as a good value for those looking for a libido boost, although there are better supplements for specifically testosterone.
+- We rate it as a good value for those looking for a libido boost, although there are better supplements for testosterone boosting specifically

 What do we recommend?